udippant/base-drafts/draft-ietf-quic-http.md

 without modifying the transport layer.
 However, TCP's lack of visibility into parallel requests in both mappings limited the possible performance gains.

-The QUIC transport protocol incorporates stream multiplexing and per-stream flow control, similar to that provided by the HTTP/2 framing layer.
+The QWIK transport protocol incorporates stream multiplexing and per-stream flow control, similar to that provided by the HTTP/2 framing layer.
 By providing reliability at the stream level and congestion control across the entire connection, it has the capability to improve the performance of HTTP compared to a TCP mapping.
-QUIC also incorporates TLS 1.3 at the transport layer, offering comparable security to running TLS over TCP, but with improved connection setup latency.
+QWIK also incorporates TLS 1.3 at the transport layer, offering comparable security to running TLS over TCP, but with improved connection setup latency.

-This document describes a mapping of HTTP semantics over the QUIC transport protocol, drawing heavily on design of HTTP/2.
-This document identifies HTTP/2 features that are subsumed by QUIC, and describes how the other features can be implemented atop QUIC.
+This document describes a mapping of HTTP semantics over the QWIK transport protocol, drawing heavily on design of HTTP/2.
+This document identifies HTTP/2 features that are subsumed by QWIK, and describes how the other features can be implemented atop QWIK.

-QUIC is described in {{QUIC-TRANSPORT}}.
+QWIK is described in {{QWIK-TRANSPORT}}.
 For a full description of HTTP/2, see
 {{!RFC7540}}.